m0xsec/dailybytes/content/posts/arch/index.md

 $ pacstrap /mnt linux-zen linux-zen-headers linux-firmware base base-devel btrfs-progs intel-ucode efibootmgr networkmanager dialog wpa_supplicant bluez bluez-utils mtools dosfstools git xdg-utils xdg-user-dirs alsa-utils pipewire pipewire-alsa pipewire-pulse apparmor sbctl vim zsh
 ```

 Feel free to change this list to fit your needs.
 You can always install more packages later.
+Also, feel free to replace `vim` with your editor of choice :)

 After the `pacstrap` command finishes, you will want to generate your `/etc/fstab` file.
 This handy command will generate this file based on your current mount points.
 Cool, right?
 ```